laravel/docs/vite.md

 <a name="blade-processing-static-assets"></a>
 ### Processing Static Assets With Vite

-When building JavaScript templated applications, Vite automatically detects your assets to process and version them.
-However, when building Blade templated applications, Vite may still be used to process and version your static assets, such as images or fonts.
+When referencing assets in your JavaScript or CSS, Vite automatically processes and version them.
+However, when building Blade templated applications, Vite can still be used to process and version static assets that you reference solely in Blade templates.

-In order to do this, we will need to manually make Vite aware of the assets your application depends on.
-You can do this by importing your static assets into the applications' entry point (even if you do not plan to use any JavaScript in your application).
+In order to do this you will need to make Vite aware of the assets your application depends on.
+You can do this by importing your static assets into the applications' entry point - even if you do not plan to use any JavaScript in your application.

-Let's say we want to version all images stored in `resources/images` and also version the fonts we have stored in `resources/fonts`.
+Let's say we want to process and version all images stored in `resources/images` and also the fonts stored in `resources/fonts`.
 To achieve this, we can add the following in the `resources/js/app.js` entry point:

 ```js
 import.meta.glob([